ExpressionEngine/coilpack-docs/docs/getting-started.md

 ## Choosing a Laravel Version

 We recommend using the latest version of Laravel whenever possible.
-If you are limited to a certain version of PHP we have a table below showing which version of Laravel may be right for you.
+The only reason you should not use the latest version is if you are limited to a certain version of PHP.
+The table below shows which versions of Laravel are supported on different versions of PHP.

 | PHP     | Laravel |
 | ------- | ------- |